 Energy Performance Certificates

-- The construction of the property
+- How the property is built

 - Insulation built into the property

-- The heating system installed in the property
+- The heating system

-- The lighting system installed in the property.
+- The lighting system

 An Energy Performance Certificate is not required for the following properties: